replicatedhq/replicated-docs/docs/release-notes/rn-kubernetes-installer.md

 ### Bug Fixes

-- Fixes an issue where the HTTPS_PROXY variable was not being set properly for the [Containerd add-on](https://kurl.sh/docs/add-ons/containerd) service.
+- Fixes an issue where the HTTPS_PROXY variable was not being set properly for the [containerd add-on](https://kurl.sh/docs/add-ons/containerd) service.

 ## Release v2022.06.01-0